What inspired your original article?

 Yes they had a serious chance.
-Human agents have made important differences and if, for example, Winston Churchill had not stood up to Hitler, Britain might have lost the Second World War and fascism could have consolidated across Europe.
+Human agents have made important differences and if, for example, Winston Churchill had not stood up to Adolf Hitler, Britain might have lost the Second World War and fascism could have consolidated across Europe.
 Or if Acheson [former US secretary of state] and President Truman hadn’t created NATO then the Soviet Union might have dominated western Europe.
 I don’t believe that the ultimate demise of these alternative systems was predetermined.

 ‘Kojeve said that history ended in 1806 when Napoleon defeated the Prussian monarchy at Jena.
 It’s worth thinking why that is not such a laughable proposition’

 Twenty years after writing the article have you revised your views on The End of History?

 I think that the essential Hegelian-Marxist point is still very much there to the extent that there is a process of political and economic evolution and at the end of the road as far as I can see is some form of market-oriented liberal democracy.
 Nothing that has happened has really altered this significantly.
 Obviously we are in a period of regression at the moment.
 In the late 1980s there were something like 70 to 80 liberal democracies in the world and that number later went up to about 140.
 Now we’re in a period of retrenchment in that a lot of what we thought were transitions to democracy are actually relapsing back into some form of authoritarianism – the most clear-cut case is that of Russia.
 However on the whole there have been huge gains for democracy and most are not going to be reversed.